 Resources are precious.
 Actions, once committed, cannot be recalled.
 The frontier does not forgive hesitation, and it does not forgive haste.
 It simply continues.

 No hidden collapse.
 No sudden reversals.
-The ladder climbs in plain sight.
+The frontier is honest about what it is doing.
 Governors who fail do not fail by surprise.
 They fail by running out of answers to a question they could always see coming.

 Only delayed.
 Only understood.
 Perhaps, in time, reshaped.
 Collapse is not failure — it is the record.
 What the next Governor inherits is what the last one learned.
 Each attempt leaves something behind.